 When you’re looking around for the right agency to help grow your business, think of it as a job interview for your new business partner, someone directly responsible for sales and your bottom line.
-Ask yourself if you can picture working with these people, day in and out – through the good, bad
+Ask yourself if you can picture working with these people, day in and out, through the good, bad

-Agree upfront on short- and long-term goals, budget and responsibilities.
+- Agree upfront on short- and long-term goals, budget and responsibilities

-Speak up if the plan or strategy goes off-course.
+- Speak up if the plan or strategy goes off course

-Be flexible.
-Marketing plans should be fluid and change as new opportunities arise or as the business landscape changes.
+- Be flexible – marketing plans should be fluid and change as new opportunities arise or as the business landscape changes

-Collaboration.
-Both sides need to take ownership of the work produced.
-Don’t expect your agency to always get it right the first time; the best work will be produced when both sides work together.
+- Collaboration – both sides need to take ownership of the work produced; don’t expect your agency to always get it right the first time, the best work will be produced when both sides work together

 Personalized, Active Communication

 Do you prefer phone calls over emails?
-Text messages over voice mails?
+Text messages over voicemails?
 It’s important to share these details and be sure to discuss these critical preferences up front.
 A good account manager knows that every client communicates differently, so if they’re not asking you, make it a point to tell them how you’d like to work.

 It would be great if your account manager was able to stop by your office every day, but when you can’t meet in person, you should make contact every day.
 Phone calls, texts or emails, as appropriate, should all be part of the daily process to keep everyone on the same page.